-Two permanent supportive housing (PSH) projects have been constructed in Goshen.
+Three permanent supportive housing (PSH) projects have been constructed in Goshen.
 The first PSH project, Lincoln West Apartments, contains 14 units, and was completed in December 2011 and fully occupied by March 2012.
-The second PSH project, Westplains Apartments, with 15 units, was completed in January 2014 and was fully occupied by March 2014.
+The second PSH project, Westplains Apartments, with 16 units, was completed in January 2014 and was fully occupied by March 2014.
+The third PSH project, Westplains II was completed and occupied in late Spring 2021, and includes 8-one bedroom-units, with five units ≤ 40% AMI and three units ≤ 60% AMI, and one unit fully ADA accessible.
+Westplains II aims to fill a gap in housing needs for Oaklawn clients, by providing independent options for clients who are at risk of being under/unstably housed.
 The PSH projects are a partnership of Lacasa, the owner/developer, and Oaklawn Psychiatric Center, the service provider.

 Benham Avenue Apartments, a new Lacasa-Oaklawn PSH project with 11 units in the City of Elkhart, was under construction in PY 2019, and completed and occupied in Spring 2020.